 Being the largest of our neighborhoods in terms of land mass (0.71 square miles), the South End breaks down into 12 trackable sub-neighborhoods.
 Like the Back Bay and Beacon Hill, the homes in this neighborhood are predominantly historic “brownstone” rowhouses which give these areas much of the charm that Boston is known for internationally.
 The South End has a more diverse (and larger) population base than either the Back Bay or Beacon Hill.
 The streetscape is organized in a way that allows for greater “neighborhood” interactions.
 More so than other downtown locales, the South End sub-neighborhoods tend to be organized and passionate about the smaller confines of the area they call home.

-2021 was a remarkable, bounce-back year for Boston’s $2M+ residential sales market.
+2022 continued 2021’s remarkable, bounce-back year for Boston’s $2M+ residential sales market.
 Take a look at how the $2M+ sales volume compares over the years in the South End Market.

 Tremont Street, originating at Government Center and extending through the Downtown area becomes the undisputed “Main Street” for the South End once it crosses over Berkeley Street.
 The Tremont Street corridor is well known for its fine dining establishments.
 Sometimes referred to as “Restaurant Row,” the ¾ mile stretch from Berkeley to Mass Ave features more than 20 restaurants and coffee shops.
 Old favorites like Aquitaine, B&G Oyster and Metropolis have been joined more recently by new entrants like Ilona and Black Lamb among others.
 Other sub districts in the South End include the Golden Triangle (Ellis), SOWA, Eight Streets, the Pilot Block, Chester Square and the Worcester Square Area.